-The Trauma in Life Workshop
+i.
+Trauma in Life/Traumatic Stress and Resilience Workshop

-The Resolve Program includes a psycho-educational component, the Trauma in Life Workshop.
-This workshop addresses the challenges individuals face following exposure to traumatic life events and the strategies these individuals may use to enhance their resilience or ability to survive and thrive following these events.
-Any female inmate with a history of abuse or an interest in learning about this topic may participate in the Trauma in Life Workshop.
+The Resolve Program includes an educational workshop.
+This workshop addresses the challenges individuals face following exposure to traumatic life events and highlights the strategies these individuals may use to thrive following these events.
+Any person in custody with a history of abuse, trauma, or who has an interest in learning about this topic may participate in the Trauma in Life/Traumatic Stress and Resilience Workshop.